-In total, the performance of the each of the classification methods was evaluated over five different cases, as demonstrated in Table 3.
+In total, the performance of the each of the classification methods was evaluated over five different cases, as demonstrated in Table 2.
 For these cases, the effect of including the 1st and/or 2nd term grades on the accuracy of the models was observed.
 Ideally, these models will serve as an indication of just how soon in given academic year students can be classified into their respective academic performance classes.
 Specifically, the cases seek to determine if each of the models can accurately predict a student’s projected performance based on only their background information, and how much this prediction improves when the recent grades of the student are included in the feature set.

+Table 2: Overview of different Cases for evaluation